micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

 ## Set-up the software

-The micro-ROS build system will be use in order to create and flash the firmware.
+The micro-ROS build system will be used in order to create and flash the firmware.

-Instructions are available at the following link: [Micro-ROS build system](https://github.com/micro-ROS/micro-ros-build/blob/dashing/micro_ros_setup/README.md).
+Instructions are available at the following link: [Micro-ROS build system](https://github.com/micro-ROS/micro_ros_setup/blob/dashing/micro_ros_setup/README.md).
 For this particular guide, it is necessary to use the branch ``dashing`` and the configuration profile ``uros_6lowpan``.

 ### Manual patches

-Due to the build system being a work in progress, some of files have to be modified.
+Due to the build system being a work in progress, some of the files have to be modified.

 - Open ``uros_ws/firmware/mcu_ws/eProsima/Micro-XRCE-DDS-Client/client.config`` and modify the value of ``CONFIG_UDP_TRANSPORT_MTU`` from ``512`` to ``450``.

 This is an appropiate MTU for 6LoWPAN communications on NuttX.
-Also the micro-XRCE-DDS needs to be to be change to the version 1.2.5 in the docker:
+Also the Micro-XRCE-DDS library needs to be to be changed to the version 1.2.5 in the docker:

 ```bash
 cd /uros_ws/firmware/mcu_ws/eProsima/Micro-XRCE-DDS-Client
 git checkout v1.2.5
 ```

-Once the modifications done, the binary can be compiled [as explained here](https://github.com/micro-ROS/micro_ros_setup/blob/dashing/micro_ros_setup/README.md)
+Once the above modifications are done, the binary can be compiled [as explained here](https://github.com/micro-ROS/micro_ros_setup/blob/dashing/micro_ros_setup/README.md)

 # Configure the Linux machine

-The Linux machine is where is going to run the agent.
+The Linux machine is where the agent is going to be executed.
-In order to setup the wireless, some settings have to be set as follow:
+In order to setup the wireless transport, some settings have to be set as follows:

 ```bash
 #Setting up the 6lowpan network